 The big news is that business users have seized control of the DW.
 They may not be building the technical infrastructure, but they are quite sure that they own the data warehouse and the BI tools and those tools must meet their needs.
-This transfer of initiative from IT to the users has been very obvious in the past two or three years.
+This transfer of initiative from IT to the users has been very obvious over the past 15 years.
 Witness the soul-searching articles and industry speeches exhorting CIOs to show more business leadership and the high CIO turnover as reported in CIO Magazine (see the April 1, 2004 issue at www.cio.com).